Mechanism of Task-oriented Information Removal in In-context Learning: Task-oriented Information Removal in In-context Learning

-In this section, we show that explicitly removing information from the orthogonal complement of a selective low-rank subspace (termed the \textbf{T}ask-\textbf{V}erbalization \textbf{S}ubspace (TVS)) in the zero-shot hidden states guides the LM to recognize the intended task rather than producing arbitrary outputs, suggesting zero-shot hidden states contain task-related information with redundant information interfering with the output, and filtering out such redundancy helps LMs focus on the target task.
+In this section, following Step 1 in~\S\ref{sec.method}, we show that explicitly removing information from the orthogonal complement of the injected TVS in the zero-shot hidden states guides the LM to recognize the intended task rather than producing arbitrary outputs, suggesting zero-shot hidden states contain task-related information with redundant information interfering with the output, and filtering out such redundancy helps LMs focus on the target task.